Safely Charging the Nintendo Switch

 Nintendo On Third Party Chargers

-Nintendo’s positions on using third party chargers varies across their different regions.
+Nintendo’s position on using third party chargers varies across their different regions.
 The universal message is that unlicensed accessories are not guaranteed by Nintendo.
-But they make no direct statement that unlicensed products are unsafe.
+As said when Nintendo of America released this statement during the third party dock bricking scare:

 Nintendo Co., Ltd. (parent company, covers East Asia) has support Q&As for Japan and Hong Kong.
 They go over using a USB-A power bank with the Switch.
 They do “not guarantee the operation,” but they do go over getting the best results.
 Nintendo recommends using the cable included with the Pro Controller and Joy-Con Charging Grip.
 Or use a third party USB-C to USB-A cable with a 56k Ohm resistor.

 Nintendo of America’s Switch support site discusses using the included AC adapter.
-They mention no other charging options.
-During the reports of third party docks bricking Switches in March 2018 NoA released this statement:
+They make no mention of other charging options.

 An episode of Nintendo Minute featured travel tips for the Switch.
 In it they suggest having power banks for long flights.
 They showed off unreleased MimoPowerDecks with Nintendo licensed designs, which are USB-A power banks.